Medicare Plan K

 For example, you’ll usually pay 20% of the Medicare-approved cost for outpatient services, while Medicare pays the remaining portion of 80%.
 Let’s say the approved amount set by Medicare is $100 for a doctor’s appointment.
 A doctor who doesn’t accept assignment may choose to charge up to 15% over this amount, or $15 in excess charges.
 In such a situation, Medicare will cover 80% of the cost, or $80.
 However, the beneficiary would be responsible not only for paying the remaining $20, but also the additional $15, for a total out-of-pocket cost of $35.
 While Medigap Plan K will not cover Part B excess charges, Medigap Plan G and Plan F will if you are interested in this benefit.

-Medigap Plan K offers partial coverage for most of its benefits, however, the plan completely covers the following benefit:
+Medigap Plan K offers partial coverage for most of its benefits; however, the plan completely covers the following benefits: